 The U.S. Department of Education offers affordable fixed interest rate loans to students and parents through the Federal Direct Loan Program.
 Students are required to file the FAFSA to determine eligibility.
 Disbursements are applied directly to your student account at Peabody within 10 days of the start of the semester upon completion of a promissory note and entrance counseling.
 A small origination fee equal to a percentage of the loan principal will be deducted from the proceeds and reduce the amount of your disbursement.
 Peabody participates in the following Direct Loan Programs:

-• Unsubsidized Direct Loan – The Unsubsidized Direct Loan is available to graduate and does not require a demonstration of need.
+• Unsubsidized Direct Loan – The Unsubsidized Direct Loan is available to undergraduate and graduate students.
+It does not require a demonstration of need; however, the student must file the FAFSA.
 Interest will accrue from the time the loan is disbursed until it is paid in full.
-Graduate students may borrow up to $20,500.
-Any increase will be subject to annual limits established by the federal government.
-The origination fee is equal to 1.057% of the principal on loans disbursed before October 1, 2023.
-The interest rate is fixed at 7.05%.
-Repayment begins six months after the student ceases to be enrolled in school on an at least half-time basis.
+Annual loan limits are listed below.
+The origination fee is equal to 1.057% of the principal on loans disbursed before October 1, 2024.
+The interest rate is fixed at 6.53% for undergraduate students.
+The fixed interest rate for graduate students is 8.08%.
+More details can be found at studentaid.gov.

 • Direct PLUS Loan – The Direct PLUS Loan Program provides loans to creditworthy graduate students and parents of dependent undergraduate students.
 PLUS Loans may be borrowed to fill in the gap between financial aid and the student’s cost of attendance.
 A separate application and credit check are required (please see our Forms page for an application).
-The origination fee is equal to 4.228% of the principal on loans disbursed on and after October 1, 2023.
-The interest rate is fixed at 8.05%.
+The origination fee is equal to 4.228% of the principal on loans disbursed on and after October 1, 2024.
+The interest rate is fixed at 9.08%.

 • Graduate /professional student PLUS borrowers: If you are a graduate or professional student PLUS borrower, repayment is deferred while you’re enrolled in school at least half-time, and for Direct PLUS Loans first disbursed for an additional 6 months after you graduate or drop below half-time enrollment.